 Getting customers is as simple as keeping the "social" in social media.
 Post content that sparks discussion and encourages interaction among users.
 Social media can be a valuable platform to develop educational content for your customers.
 Home Services businesses often post "how-to" videos for home repairs, or law firms provide short explanations on various legal matters.
 Useful content will always inspire trust in the brand for a social media audience.
 Another way to use your platforms is to keep the public informed about your business' offerings, special deals, and more.
 Upload images or videos that are entertaining or useful.
 Have fun with the process, and post often to keep your brand active and up-to-date with what's trending.
 Each platform also has paid advertising options that allow you to target specific demographics and get your business in front of people differently.

 Social media offers several different ways to gain new customers including organic followers through a business page; creating advertising that targets your local market; and sponsoring posts to get greater distribution.
+The first step is to obviously get a social media account for your business.

 Set Up a Business Page: Many social networks have the option of setting up a business page.
 This can be a great way to showcase your company, promote your website, get people to call you or even visit a brick and mortar location.
 Business pages will also show up on Google search results for key terms related to your business.